dlt-science/science-notes/blogs/ZKP/zkp.md

 ## Conclusion

 As blockchain technologies continue to evolve, the role of Zero-Knowledge Proofs in shaping the future of blockchain applications is undeniably significant.
 By enabling verification without compromising confidentiality, ZKPs open the door to a vast array of innovative applications in various industries.
-From digital identity and cybersecurity to decentralized finance and voting systems, the potential for ZKPs in promoting a more private, secure, and decentralized future is promising.
+From digital identity and cybersecurity to decentralised finance and voting systems, the potential for ZKPs to promote a more private, secure, and decentralised future is promising.

 <div style="text-align: right;font-weight: bold;">Ali Kathia</div>
 <div style="text-align: right;font-style: italic;">June 2023</div>